kemitchell/square-one-forms/confidentiality-ip.md

 ### License Grant

-As far as the law allows, you give the company a license for all rights in _Covered Intellectual Property_ that aren't assigned under [Assignment](#assignment), as well as any _Intellectual Property Rights_ of others that you use in work for the company.
+As far as the law allows, you give the company a license for all rights in _Company Intellectual Property_ that aren't assigned under [Assignment](#assignment), as well as any _Intellectual Property Rights_ of others that you use in work for the company.

 ### State License Exceptions